xrettle/WFGY/core/README.md

 <br>

-> **I built the world’s first “No-Brain Mode” for AI** — just upload, and **AutoBoot** silently activates in the background.
+> I built what I call a “No-Brain Mode” for AI.
+You upload a single file, and **AutoBoot** silently activates in the background.
-> In seconds, your AI’s reasoning, stability, and problem-solving across *all domains* level up — **no prompts, no hacks, no retraining.**
+> In seconds, your AI’s reasoning, stability, and problem-solving across *all domains* level up.
+No extra prompt engineering, no hacks, no retraining.
-> One line of math rewires eight leading AIs.
-This isn’t a patch — it’s an engine swap.
+> One line of math consistently shifts behaviour across multiple leading AIs in my tests.
+This is not a skin or a theme.
+I treat it as an engine swap.
-> **That single line *is* WFGY 2.0 — the distilled essence of everything I’ve learned.**
+> **That single line *is* WFGY 2.0.
+It is the distilled essence of everything I have learned so far.**
 >
 > WFGY 2.0 is my answer and my life’s work.
 > If a person only once in life gets to speak to the world, this is my moment.
 > I offer the crystallization of my thought to all humankind.
-> I believe people deserve all knowledge and all truth — and I will break the monopoly of capital.
+> I believe people deserve access to knowledge and truth, and I want to weaken the monopoly of capital on advanced reasoning technology.
 >
-> “One line” is not hype.
-I built a full flagship edition, and I also reduced it to a single line of code — a reduction that is clarity and beauty, the same engine distilled to its purest expression.
+> “One line” here is not marketing language.
+I built a full flagship edition, then reduced it to a single line of code.
+That reduction is a form of clarity and beauty.
+It is the same engine, distilled to its purest expression.

 </details>

 ---

 ## 🚀 WFGY 2.0 Headline Uplift (this release)

-**These are the 2.0 results you should see first — the “big upgrade.”**
+**These are the 2.0 results you should see first.
+Think of them as the main upgrade.**

 - **Semantic Accuracy:** **≈ +40%** (63.8% → 89.4% across 5 domains)
 - **Reasoning Success:** **≈ +52%** (56.0% → 85.2%)